Skip to main content

 • Promote a learning environment that is conducive to the ongoing development of professional behaviors in students, faculty, and staff and is one in which all individuals are treated with respect.
 Learning activities incorporate exposure to aspects of patient quality of care and safety, cultural competence, and interprofessional collaborative practice.

-Learners at the Marian University College of Osteopathic Medicine shall:
+Learners at the Marian University Tom and Julie Wood College of Osteopathic Medicine shall:

 • Participate in all learning activities, including Osteopathic Manipulative Medicine laboratory sessions and Clinical Care Encounters.
 It is imperative to the educational process that engagement in examination and treatment experiences be conducted in a respectful and professional manner by all participants.